edobry/chitin-dev/README.md

 # chitin - dev

-This repository is a [chitin fiber](https://github.com/edobry/chitin#structure) containing a collection of helpers for software development.
+This repository is a [chitin fiber](https://github.com/edobry/chitin#structure) containing a collection of chains for software development.

 ## Dependencies